The path-missing and path-free complexes of a directed graph: Deletion-contraction for and

 \end{enumerate} \end{lemma}

 \begin{proof}

-(a) Any cycle containing $s$ would contain an edge with target $s$.
-By Lemma~\ref{lem:tgt-s-useless}, such an edge would be useless.
-This contradicts the assumption that $G$ has no useless edges.
+(a) Any cycle containing $s$ would contain an arc with target $s$.
+By Lemma~\ref{lem:tgt-s-useless}, such an arc would be useless.
+This contradicts the assumption that $G$ has no useless arcs.
 Thus, $G$ has no cycle containing $s$.
 This proves Lemma~\ref{lem.G/e.basics} (a).

-(b) If we had $s' = s$, then the edge $e$ would be a self-loop.
-But every self-loop is useless, so this is impossible.
+(b) If we had $s' = s$, then the arc $e$ would be a self-loop and therefore useless (since every self-loop is useless).
+But this is impossible (since $G$ has no useless arcs).
 Hence, Lemma~\ref{lem.G/e.basics} (b) is proven.

 (c) Assume that $s' \neq t$.
-The edge $e$ of $G$ is not useless (since $G$ has no useless edges), and thus is contained in an $s-t$-path of $G$.
-This path cannot end with $e$ (since $s' \neq t$); thus, there exists an edge that follows $e$ in this path.
-Let $f$ be this edge.
+The arc $e$ of $G$ is not useless (since $G$ has no useless arcs), and thus is contained in an $s-t$-path of $G$.
+This path cannot end with $e$ (since $s' \neq t$); thus, there exists an arc that follows $e$ in this path.
+Let $f$ be this arc.
 Then, the source of $f$ is $s'$, which is distinct from $s$ (since Lemma~\ref{lem.G/e.basics} (b) yields $s' \neq s$).
 Hence, $f \neq e$ (since the source of $e$ is $s$).
-Thus, $f$ is also an edge of $G \backslash e$.
-Hence, there exists an edge of $G \backslash e$ whose source is $s'$ (namely, $f$).
+Thus, $f$ is also an arc of $G \backslash e$.
+Hence, there exists an arc of $G \backslash e$ whose source is $s'$ (namely, $f$).
 This proves Lemma~\ref{lem.G/e.basics} (c).

 (d) Assume that $s' \neq t$.
-Thus, Lemma~\ref{lem.G/e.basics} (c) shows that there exists an edge of $G \backslash e$ whose source is $s'$.
-Let $f$ be this edge.
-Then, $f$ is an edge of $G \backslash e$, thus also an edge of $G / e$ and of $G$.
-Hence, $G$ has an edge with source $s'$ (namely, $f$).
+Thus, Lemma~\ref{lem.G/e.basics} (c) shows that there exists an arc of $G \backslash e$ whose source is $s'$.
+Let $f$ be this arc.
+Then, $f$ is an arc of $G \backslash e$, thus also an arc of $G / e$ and of $G$.
+Hence, $G$ has an arc with source $s'$ (namely, $f$).
 In other words, $s'$ is a nonsink of $G$.
-Also, $s$ is a nonsink of $G$ (since the edge $e$ has source $s$).
+Also, $s$ is a nonsink of $G$ (since the arc $e$ has source $s$).
 The two nonsinks $s$ and $s'$ are distinct (by Lemma~\ref{lem.G/e.basics} (b)).
-In the graph $G / e$, these two nonsinks become identical, but still remain a nonsink of $G / e$ (since the edge $f$ has source $s'$ and is an edge of $G / e$).
-For any vertex $v \in V \setminus \set{s,s'}$, it is clear that $v$ is a nonsink of $G / e$ if and only if $v$ is a nonsink of $G$ (since the edges of $G / e$ with source $v$ are exactly the edges of $G$ with source $v$).
+In the graph $G / e$, these two nonsinks become identical, but still remain a nonsink of $G / e$ (since the arc $f$ has source $s'$ and is an arc of $G / e$).
+For any vertex $v \in V \setminus \set{s,s'}$, it is clear that $v$ is a nonsink of $G / e$ if and only if $v$ is a nonsink of $G$ (since the arcs of $G / e$ with source $v$ are exactly the arcs of $G$ with source $v$).
 Thus, when passing from $G$ to $G / e$, we only lose one nonsink (since the two nonsinks $s$ and $s'$ become identical).
-This proves Lemma~\ref{lem.G/e.basics} (d). \end{proof}
+This proves Lemma~\ref{lem.G/e.basics} (d).